Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2750 Gold
 - Wonderous Item

-**Negate**: Whenever you take physical damage from spells or elemental damage you can reduce that by 3.
+**Negate**: Whenever you take physical or elemental damage from spells you can reduce that by 3.

 **Resist**: You have advantage on saving throws against spells.